CtrlK

 Trigger Term Quality

-Includes some relevant terms like 'feature work', 'worktrees', 'implementation plans', but misses common variations users might say like 'branch', 'parallel development', 'separate workspace', or 'git worktree' as a phrase.
+Includes relevant terms like 'feature work', 'worktrees', 'implementation plans', but misses common variations users might say like 'branch', 'parallel development', 'separate workspace', or 'git worktree' as a phrase.

 2 / 3